MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 - Optimization in Neural Network and Newton's Method.md

 $$
 trong đó $\alpha$ là tốc độ học.

-Để thực hiện huấn luyện,
+Để thực hiện huấn luyện.

++ ?
+When to use log and when to use ln.
+We can convert log to ln whenever we want so who care ?
+It just a way of expression if log and ln can easier be converted back and forth.